One of ICREPs key principle objectives is to support the development of national registration bodies for exercise professionals.

 On this page you will find a list of resources that both provides an overview of the best practice to how registers should operate, as well as resources to assist registers to be set up and/or operate.

-First and foremost, registers should be industry driven (i.e. established by the exercise industry, not to it), and independent from training providers (this is important as for a true register to operate, it can not both deliver education and ‘check’ it).
-While governments can, should (and in some countries do) recognise registers, the standards on which they are based, are best driven from the industry that it serves, and not from outside the industry.
+Registers should be industry-driven (i.e. established by the exercise industry, not to it), and independent from training providers (this is important as for a true register to operate, it can not both deliver education and ‘check’ it).
+While governments can and should recognise registers (in some countries they already do) – the standards on which they are based, are best driven from the industry that it serves, and not from outside the industry.

 A useful first question to ask when considering setting up a register is ‘Should there be standard for individuals providing exercise advice to the public?’
 If the answer is yes or maybe, then a further discussion/consultation can take place as to the need/want for an industry registration system, who/what it would register, and how it would operate.

 While often the initial discussion that takes place when registration bodies are first discussed focuses on what the standards are for registration, a more useful first step is a discussion on the merits/benefits of a registration body, which includes:

 Assisting in global recognition of exercise professionals.
 For employers – a simple way of verifying those that are from abroad, and for employees – a simple way of being recognised globally.

 Recognition by allied industries, especially the health industry.